lb3361/gigatron-lcc/README.md

   *  The most important block of page zero variables contains 24 general purpose word registers named `R0` to `R23`.
-This block is by default located at addresses `0x50-0x7f` but can be displaced using the command line option `--register-base=0x90` for instance.
+This block is can be manually displaced using the command line option `--register-base=0x90` for instance.
 Register pairs named `L0` to `L22` can hold longs.
 Register triplets named `F0` to `F21` can hold floats.
 Registers `R0` to `R7` are callee-saved and are often used for local variables.
 Registers `R8` to `R15` are used to pass arguments to functions.
 Registers `R15` to `R22` are used for temporaries.

   *  Additional registers include: word registers named `T0` to `T3`, scratch bytes `B0` and `B1`, long accumulator `LAC`, long